 Information about mergers that are pre-assessed is generally not published on the ACCC website.

 A large proportion of the mergers notified to the ACCC are pre-assessed through the informal review process.

 Mergers requiring a public review

 We generally conduct a public informal merger review when:

 - the merger is in the public domain

-- we consider that the merger raises competition concerns
+- we consider that the merger raises potential competition concerns, and

-- we need information from market participants to help it reach a view.
+- we need information from market participants to help us reach a view.

 Public informal merger reviews and decisions are published on the Public informal merger reviews register.